7 Ways Oncology Studies Are Different from Other Therapeutic Areas

 1. Researching multitudes of diseases

-Clinical research has also recognised many subtypes of cancer, whereby particular cancers can form through different tumorigenesis (tumour development) processes.
+Clinical research has also identified many subtypes of cancer, whereby particular cancers can form through different tumorigenesis (tumour development) processes.
 For example, lung cancer is recognised in two general forms, non-small cell and small cell lung cancer, and even in different molecular forms beyond these two types.

 2. Different efficacy endpoints